- 1 package (16 ounces) rigatoni or large tube pasta

 - Cook pasta according to package directions.
 Meanwhile, in a skillet, cook beef and onion over medium heat until meat is no longer pink; drain.

 - Drain pasta; place in a 5-qt. slow cooker.
 Stir in the beef mixture, cheese, pizza sauce, soup and pepperoni.
-Cover and cook on low for 2-3 hours or until heated through and the cheese is melted.
-Yield: 12-14 servings.
+Cover and cook on low for 2-3 hours or until heated through.
+If desired, top with basil before serving.
+Yield: 14 servings.

 Reviews forSlow Cooker Pizza Casserole